How to watch Ravens vs Patriots: TV channel, kickoff time for SNF

 The Baltimore Ravens are second in the AFC South, with a 6-2 record after last Sunday’s 24-10 win against the Indianapolis Colts.
 The Ravens were down 10-7 after the first half but Lamar Jackson, the reigning NFL MVP, went 19-for-23 with 170 passing yards and 58 yards rushing to carry his team to victory.
 Since becoming Baltimore’s starting QB in the middle of the 2018 season, Jackson is now 25-5 in the regular season.

 The New England Patriots are 3-5 and sit third in the AFC East since Monday night’s 30-27 win against the New York Jets where New England came back from a 10-point deficit in the fourth quarter.
 Nick Folk made the game-winning 51-yard field goal as time expired on the clock.
-Cam Newton finished 27 of 35 for 274 yards and ran for two touchdowns.
+Cam Newton finished 27 of 35 for 274 yards and ran for two touchdowns marking his second career win in a game where his team trailed by at least 10 points in the 4th quarter.
+Prior to Monday night, Newton was 1-38 in such situations, including playoffs.

 RELATED: Bill Belichick calls Jets’ departure “one of the great moments of my career”